 Click here for Greenhaven Feasibility Study conducted by University of Georgia Carl Vinson Institute.
 The study estimates a $27 million dollar excess revenue.
 Questions about the study and the fiscal impact of Greenhaven can be found under the FAQ section.

 Click here for the Greenhaven Charter.
 A meeting open to all citizens was held on February 28, 2015 to review each detail of the Charter.
 Votes by the citizens were taken and changes were made to the Charter.
-The Charter contains good governance measures such as 2 term limits, an independent audit, citizen approval of Council salary increases, citizen appointments to the Board of Ethics, and residency requirements for key officials.
+The Charter contains good governance measures such as 2 term limits, an independent audit, citizen input on City Council salary increases, and citizen appointments to the Board of Ethics.
 It also contains a required community participation component called Community Area Planning Units (CAPUs), modeled after Atlanta's Neighborhood Planning Units.
 You can be proud of a Charter that is unique to the metro Atlanta region.